Jan 9, 2026

 Coming to or passing a specific location

-Whether a worker or user is wearing designated clothing (uniform/safety gear)
+Whether workers or users are wearing designated clothing (uniforms, safety gear)

 Sudden Acceleration

-A vehicle moving in the opposite direction of travel
+A vehicle moving in the opposite direction of its forward path

-The act of a person climbing over a fence or wall
+The act of climbing over walls or fences

 Vehicle License Plate Recognition